Lythom/capsule/README.md

 ## Changelog ##

+**1.10.2-1.3.0 : The multiplayer friendly update**

+* Add grieffing protection for bother capturing and deploying (check if the player could place / harvest block manually)
+* Fix activated capsule being thrown by non-player (dispenser and dropper can now deploy an activated capsule)
+* Improve previewed capsule throw trajectory
+* Improve resilience: blocks crashing when manipulated will be ignore during the capture + error log but no crash or interruption of the capture
+* Update forge to 1.10.2-12.18.3.2511
+* Update JEI API to 1.10.2-3.14.7.420

 **1.10.2-1.2.0 : The Big 1.10.2 update : the modpack maker update : the Structure blocks update**

 * Now uses structure blocks mechanics and file format to store capsule content.